-Fit, Sizing, and Condition
+Fit, Sizing, and Condition:

-Refer to the sizing chart available at the Lands' End site, and select a size that will allow students' logoed items to fit comfortably and ensure that the midriff is covered when arms are raised above the head.
-Additionally, sizing must allow students to comfortably button polos or Oxfords to the clavicle.
+Select a size that will allow students' logoed items to fit comfortably and ensure that the midriff is covered when arms are raised above the head.
+Additionally, sizing must allow students to comfortably button logoed shirts to the clavicle.

 - Shirts must be buttoned to the clavicle so that undergarments are completely covered. - Academic wear should be kept clean and neat.
-Excessively worn

-- or damaged academic wear is not acceptable and must be replaced. - Pants or jeans should be clean and neat, without being too tight, and have no holes, frays, or excessive distressing.
+Excessively worn or damaged academic wear is not acceptable and must be replaced. - Pants or jeans should be clean and neat, without being too tight, and have no holes, frays, or excessive distressing.
 Pants should sit at the natural waistline and not hang below.
-Leggings, joggers, sweatpants, track pants, and shorts are not approved academic wear. - Skirts should be not shorter than knee length when standing or sitting regardless of whether or not the individual is wearing leggings. - Flip-flops, open-toed sandals, sliders, or pajama-type slippers are prohibited by school insurance.
+Leggings worn as pants, sweatpants, track pants, and shorts are not approved academic wear.

+Skirts should be not shorter than knee length when standing or sitting regardless of whether or not the individual is wearing leggings.

+Flip-flops, open-toed sandals, sliders, or pajama-type slippers are prohibited by school insurance.